BVLC/caffe/docs/tutorial/layers.md

 Common input preprocessing (mean subtraction, scaling, random cropping, and mirroring) is available by specifying `TransformationParameter`s.

+#### Big Data Layer

+Reads CSV files by `chunks` rather than `batch sizes`.
+The parameter `chunk_size` controls how many MB of data is loaded into memory and sent to a computational unit.
+It is more comprehensive for gives better control over how much data is actually used for one iteration.

+For performance reasons, the layer transforms textual CSV into a binary file meanwhile reading it.
+The binary file saved next to the source csv file with an extension `.csvbin`).

+A cache control parameter was introduced to address problems with read-only folders with data source.
+The available options are

+- `DISABLED`: disable creating binary files
+- `RENEW`: delete a staled binary file every start
+- `ENABLE`: create or reuse binary file

+* LayerType: `BigData`
+* `top: "data"`          # first layer will be used for data
+* `top: "label"`         # second layer can be for labels or IDs
+* `top: "ids"`           # third layer can be only for IDs (row numbers, zero based)

+* Parameters
+  - Required
+    - `source`: path to a CSV file
+    - `chunk_size`: size of a chunk of data in MB.
+Good values is between 0 and 20.
+    - `data_start`: (zero-based, inclusive) column index of data start
+    - `data_end`: (zero-based, inclusive) column index of data end
+  - Optional
+    - `separator`: column separator in CSV, by default ","
+    - `newline`: row seoarator, by default "\n" (can be changed to "\r" for Windows)
+    - `header`: skips # lines, by default 1
+    - `label`: (zero based) column index of a label

 #### Database

 * Layer type: `Data`